 Assessing local fit by approximating probabilities

 Most methodologists would likely agree that statistical models are an approximation of the process that generated the data we observed.
 Structural equation models are no exception to this point.
 The approximation of reality has been described as arising from distributional and structural approximations (Bollen, 2019).
+Identifying these model misspecifications can be at best, difficult, and at worst, impossible.
+A variety of methods are available to help identify misspecifications which lead to decisions about one’s proposed model.
+The task of finding evidence for a proposed model is the focus of this work by describing a new method to supplement existing methods for finding evidence to justify a proposed model.

-Identifying these model misspecifications can be at best difficult and at worst impossible.
-The task of trying to find evidence for a proposed model is then our focus, and a variety of methods have been developed to help this decision making process.
+The task of trying to find evidence for a proposed model is the focus of this work, and a variety of methods have been developed to help this decision making process.

 One popular method of finding evidence for once’s proposed model is the use of global fit indices.
 Global fit indices help identify whether the model specified as a whole well approximates the data generating process.
-Typically used indices are the comparative fit index (Bentler, 1990), RMSEA (Browne & Cudeck, 1992), and SRMR (Bentler, 1995; Jöreskog & Sörbom, 1981; Maydeu-Olivares et al., 2018).
+Typically used indices are the comparative fit index (Bentler, 1990), root mean square error of approximation RMSEA (Browne & Cudeck, 1992), and standardized root mean square residual (Bentler, 1995; Jöreskog & Sörbom, 1981; Maydeu-Olivares et al., 2018).
 Many of these indices are now automatically computed in most SEM software.
 However, these indices only provide a coarse estimate of model-data fit (Steiger, 2007).

+One difficulty arising from the coarse nature of global fit indices is that when the indices are below acceptable values (whatever this means to the researcher) and then trying to explain the lack of fit.

 One difficulty comes when the global fit indices are below acceptable (whatever this means to the researcher) and then trying to remedy the misspecification is a systematic and defensible manner.

 The global fit indices don’t necessarily help us identify where the misspecification is occurring, though.
 Presumably, some parts of the model are better representing the latent structure than other parts, but identifying which parts are not representative is not straightforward.
 Methods of identifying the source of misfit include investigating residual matrices (Kline, 2015; Maydeu-Olivares & Shi, 2017), modification indicies (Kaplan, 1989; Sörbom, 1989), Wald tests (Buse, 1982; Wald, 1943), likelihood ratio tests (Buse, 1982; Neyman & Pearson, 1928), and model-implied instrumental variables (Bollen, 1995, 2019).
 Each method has benefits and pitfalls that need to be considered when looking for evidence of model-data fit.
 The methods above generally provide users with a way of either identifying which specific relationships among observed

-that are not capture by the model (e.g., residuals) or which specific component of the model that doesn’t fit well (e.g., Wald tests).
+that are not captured by the model (e.g., residuals) or which specific component of the model doesn’t fit well (e.g., Wald tests).
 Once a change in the model has been conducted, a researcher can then compare the results of local fit to see if fit improved.